If Only There Were Tinder For Trainers And Clients...

 And, as a consumer of online training, you’re probably left wondering, how the fuck do I choose who to hire as a coach?
 Fuck, there are so many online trainers somebody should really make a trainer-client app like Tinder.
 Or, maybe Bumble—the client should have to message first.
 There’s a business opportunity for anybody who wants to run with it.

 Until someone gets on that, here are some elements to consider when hiring an online trainer.
 Think of this as a checklist, a la Atul Gawande’s The Checklist Manifesto.
 With a flooded market, there’s no reason to jump into the first program that pops up on your Instagram feed.
 You have the whole wide world in front of you.

 In online training, the whole world of clients is suddenly opened up to the trainers.
 They can—to rehash an annoyingly used term—focus on their “niche.”
 With in-person training, you’re confounded to the clients within a certain radius of your gym.
 But with online training, you can seek out the exact archetype you want to work with.
 For the client, it’s no different.
 Before, your options were held back by trainers within your vicinity.
 Now, the whole world is available.
 If your goal is to lose the last few pounds, don’t hire a trainer who works with beginner clients.
 Find a more specialized trainer with lots of experience in contest prep.
+Maybe your goal goes beyond fitness, and you’re looking for a coach that’s undergone a conflict resolution certification.
 If your goal is to become more athletic, find a trainer with an athletic performance background.
 Fuck, you might as well narrow it down to the sport you’re training for.